GREETINGS.

 –MAVILI

-Stick-fighting in Nguni-speaking areas of South Africa has an educational role, it teaches young members of society social values, gender roles, the worthy nature and respectability of physical endeavors.
-Zulu and Xhosa boys begin learning at an early age the utilitarian function of sport, sharpening physical skills and mental attitudes necessary for hunting game and combat.
-The rise of stick-fighting as a physical contest created a stage for young boys to assert themselves within a specific age-group, achieve a social identity in competition with others, and, possibly, achieve a degree of ‘independence’ unavailable to the common person.
+In Nguni-speaking areas of South Africa, stick-fighting holds a significant educational role, providing a platform for the transmission of important social values and gender roles to the younger members of society.
+For Zulu and Xhosa boys, the practice begins at an early age, instilling in them the utilitarian function of sports, which includes sharpening their physical skills and mental attitudes essential for hunting game and engaging in combat.
+The emergence of stick-fighting as a physical contest has not only created a space for young boys to assert themselves within their age group, but it also facilitates the achievement of social identity through healthy competition and, possibly, a sense of ‘independence’ that is less accessible to the general population.

 SOUTH SUDAN

 I typed a bit on South Sudanese wrestling on another PAGE.
-However, I want to show you this video, which has some wrestling and bracelet fighting, among other things.
+Well, here’s another one.

 AND LAST BUT NOT LEAST…